(Dr. rer. nat.)

 Simulation and modelling in, “Hermes – Investigation of an evacuation assistant for use in emergencies during large-scale public events” funded by the Federal Ministry of Education and Research (BMBF) within the program “Research for Civil Security” in the field “Protecting and Saving Human Life” under grant number 13N9952.
 November 2008 till December 2011,

-Pedestrian Dynamics (English)
+Pedestrian Dynamics (English, link)

 Computer engineering (German)